-In early 1970, the congregation of the Floral City United Methodist Church began to envision a new and larger church sanctuary building that would include Sunday school class rooms, a kitchen, a fellowship hall, a choir room, a narthex, restrooms, and church offices.
-They believed that the Lord would provide.
+Thirty families established Floral City United Methodist Church in 1884.
+Floral City was organized in 1883 with a population of around three hundred people.
+In early 1970, the congregation began to envision a new, larger church building with a sanctuary, class rooms, kitchen, fellowship hall, choir room, narthex, restrooms, and church offices.
+They believed the Lord would provide.

 Throughout the 1970s, the congregation grew and the Holy Spirit worked in wonderful ways.
 Worship services were packed and attendance was growing at church activities.
 By 1974, regular weekly worship services were doubled in number to accommodate the expanding congregation.
 The 1884 sanctuary was bulging at the seams, so a building fund was started for the new building.